AymenNacer/Forward-and-Inverse-Kinematics-for-2-DOF-Robotic-arm/README.md

 # Forward-and-Inverse-Kinematics-for-2-DOF-Robotic-arm
-in this repo i connected 2 servo motors to arduino to build a robotic arm , then create 2 functions the first one is for forward kinematics which require x and y (end effector) and output the angles, for inverse functions it does the opposite, i have used the below equations and write them as code in arduino
+(Smart Methods Internship) in this repo i connected 2 servo motors to arduino to build a robotic arm , then create 2 functions the first one is for forward kinematics which require x and y (end effector) and output the angles, for inverse functions it does the opposite, i have used the below equations and write them as code in arduino

 Forward kinematics equations